Here are the 4 essential steps on how to drastically cut expenses and start fresh!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 Firstly, I am so sorry that you’re going through this financial challenge.
 There aren’t words that I can say that can take away the fear of the unknown of your future or the pain in your heart.
 But I do know that you will come through it.

 I know this because if you are reading this, then you are already trying to solve the problem you’re facing; you are actively overcoming this obstacle.
 That’s the first step.

 The 4 steps on how to drastically cut expenses

 Step 1 – stop the bleeding of your bank account

 For your bank, you can call them and ask to put a stop payment on any upcoming charges & auto drafts.
-You need 2-3 for this to go into full effect, so be mindful of timing.
-Each bank is a little different, and you may need to fill out some forms, some have fees for a stop payment to so be mindful of that.
+You need 2-3 days for this to go into full effect, so be mindful of timing.
+Each bank is a little different, and you may need to fill out some forms.
+Some have fees for a stop payment so be mindful of that.

 These two things are usually the fastest ways to stop new charges.

 Step 2 – how to drastically cut household expenses – cancel services & subscriptions